rudyvdbrink/Temporal_expectation_CPP/task/README.md

 # Behavioral task for van den Brink et al (2019)

 To run the task, run task.m in the folder 'scripts'.
+To run this, you need MATLAB and the Psychtoolbox (http://psychtoolbox.org/).

 This will prompt an input dialogue where you can set a number of releveant variables:
 - participant number